 Archives and Records Centre User Policy

-The Archives also shares its space with the United Church of Canada, Manitoba & Northwestern Ontario Conference Archives.
+The Archives also shares its space with the United Church of Canada Archives Manitoba & Northwestern Ontario Conference Archives, as well as the offices of the Writers Collective and the United Nations Association.

 The nature and rarity of some of the materials necessitate special procedures unique to the area.
 Permissible patron activities in other parts of the library are not permitted in this area.
 Below is a list of conditions which apply to all patrons wishing to use materials housed in the University Archives and Records Centre.